kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### Be consistent

 Use one term consistently to represent one concept.
-For example, if you use *tenant*, *cluster*, and *proxy* interchangeably or ambiguously, you'll leave the reader confused and uncertain.
+For example, avoid using overloaded terms like accounts, keys, and wallets interchangeably or ambiguously.
+Use the glossary to standardize how terminology should be used.
 If terminology changes, be prepared to root out old terminology.

-If you use words that can be both nouns and verbs—for example, words like *file*, *post*, *mark*, *screen*, *record*, and *report*—use sentence structure and context to eliminate ambiguity.

 ### Dangling prepositions

 In modern English, it's perfectly acceptable to end a sentence with a preposition.

 - This is something you might be interested in.
-- This is an example you should pay attention to.

 ### Cross-reference formats